Turbo-Muon: Almost-Orthogonal Pre-Conditioning for Fast Muon Updates: Introduction

 \section{Introduction}

-Orthogonalization of weight updates has recently become a central ingredient in several optimizers~\cite{bernstein2024oldoptimizernewnorm, bernstein2024modulardualitydeeplearning}.
+Optimization algorithms are a central component of modern deep learning, directly affecting training efficiency, stability, and final model performance.
+Most widely used methods build on stochastic gradient descent, either directly through momentum-based variants or through adaptive extensions such as Adam and AdamW~\cite{kingma2014adam,loshchilovdecoupled}.
+More recently, orthogonalization of weight updates has become a central ingredient in several optimizers~\cite{bernstein2024oldoptimizernewnorm, bernstein2024modulardualitydeeplearning}.
 The most prominent example is the Muon optimizer~\cite{jordan2024muon}, which has been shown to consistently surpass AdamW~\cite{kingma2014adam,loshchilovdecoupled} across diverse training regimes~\cite{wen_fantastic_2025} and has been adopted in large foundation models such as Kimi-K2 and GLM-4.5~\cite{kimi2025k2,zeng2025glm}.
 Recent large-scale evaluations further report favorable scaling of Muon for LLM training~\cite{liu2025muonscalablellmtraining, shah2025practical}.
-In Muon and its variants, updates are projected toward the orthogonal manifold to enable faster convergence, stabilize optimization, and enable robust hyperparameter transfer across model scales~\cite{bernstein2025deriving, bernstein2024modulardualitydeeplearning, large2024scalable, pethick2025training}.
+In Muon and its variants, updates are projected toward the orthogonal manifold to accelerate convergence, stabilize training, and support robust hyperparameter transfer across model scales~\cite{bernstein2025deriving, bernstein2024modulardualitydeeplearning, large2024scalable, pethick2025training}.

 However, the computational cost of this projection remains the primary barrier to broad adoption at scale.
-Exact orthogonalization via SVD, while numerically precise, is impractical on modern accelerators due to its high cost and instability for large matrices in low precision\thib{~\cite{svd_stability}}.
-In practice, state of the art methods therefore rely on efficient but imprecise iterative schemes like the Newton-Schulz (NS) (also known as Bj\"orck) method~\cite{bjorck1971iterative, cesista2025muonoptcoeffs}.
+Exact orthogonalization via SVD, while numerically precise, is impractical on modern accelerators due to its high cost and instability for large matrices in low precision.
+In practice, state-of-the-art methods therefore rely on efficient but imprecise iterative schemes such as the Newton-Schulz method (abbreviated NS and also known as Bj\"orck)~\cite{bjorck1971iterative, cesista2025muonoptcoeffs}.

-In these methods, wall-clock overhead scales with the number of iterative steps needed to achieve a target polar error (i.e., the Frobenius distance to the closest orthogonal matrix), creating a direct tension between runtime and optimization quality\cite{shulgin2025beyond}.
+In these methods, wall-clock overhead scales with the number of iterative steps needed to achieve a target polar error (i.e., the Frobenius distance to the closest orthogonal matrix), creating a direct trade-off between runtime and optimization quality~\cite{shulgin2025beyond}.
+This explains why Newton-Schulz is usually used with only five iterations.
+This work focuses on improving this specific, low-iteration regime, which is most relevant to deep-learning practitioners.